mcsee/Software-Design-Articles/Articles/Theory/Null - The Billion Dollar Mistake/readme.md

 ![null biyection](Null:%20The%20Billion%20Dollar%20Mistake.png)

-Null is mapped to several different concepts in the real world
+Null is mapped to several different concepts in the real-world

 ## Catastrophic failures